Goa Shipyard: GSL-class pollution control vessel

+Sailing vessels

+In 1997, GSL built the three-masted barque INS Tarangini for use as a sail training ship for the Indian Navy.A sister ship, INS Sudarshini was also built in 2011.
+Both ships are based with the Southern Naval Command in Kochi.

 Future ships

 GSL has been nominated to build the following class of ships for the Indian Navy and Coast Guard:

-Future Indian minehunter class

-GSL will jointly build twelve Mine Counter-Measure Vessels in collaboration with a ToT partner selected as per procedure.

-Talwar class frigates
+Talwar-class frigates

-GSL will build two Talwar-class frigates in collaboration with Russia's United Ship Building.
+GSL is building two Talwar-class frigates in collaboration with Russia's United Ship Building.
+The two vessels were launched in July 2024 and March 2025, respectively.
+The first is expected to be delivered in 2026.

-Fast Patrol Boats For Indian Army
+Fast patrol boats for Indian Army

-GSL has bagged an Order of Rs.65 Crore from Indian Army to build 12 fast patrol boats for the surveillance and patrolling at large water bodies.
-The First Vessel is expected to be delivered by July end of 2021.
+GSL has bagged an order of Rs.65 crore from Indian Army to build 12 fast patrol boats for the surveillance and patrolling at large water bodies.
+The first vessel was expected to be delivered by July 2021.

-Future Pollution Control vessels

-GSL will Construct two Pollution Control Vessels for the Indian Coast Guard.
-These vessels will be independently designed, developed and built by GSL.
-Both vessels are scheduled for delivery by November 2024, and May 2025, respectively.
+Floating dry dock

+A 4,000 ton floating dock constructed by Goa Shipyard was acquired by the Sri Lanka Navy as part of a grant from India, to facilitate repair and maintenance of larger fleet units based at Trincomalee instead of having to depend dry dock facilities in Colombo.
+The dock is classified by the Indian Register of Shipping which is the first defence-export project for the classification society.
+It was launched on 19 February 2026.